Click here to download as a PDF

 3.4 For how long should hospital maintain a free care application and documentation?

 No. By its nature, an income tax return does not cover the date of service, which OAC 5160-2-07.17 requires to be the basis for determining eligibility, and a tax return defines family and income differently, so a tax return is not a recommended form of documentation.
 However, if a hospital requires documentation and a tax return is all a patient can produce to document his/her income, it may be considered backup for the signed, sworn statement of income contained in the application.
 Just be sure that any decision of eligibility is based on income and family size as defined in OAC 5160-2-07.17, not the federal tax code.

 OAC 5160-2-07.17(F)(4) requires hospitals to keep all Medicaid billing and Cost Report records for the latter of six years from the date of receipt of payment based on those records, or until any audit initiated within that six year period is completed.

 4.1 Should a hospital include a spouse who does not live in the same home as his/her spouse and/or children in the patient’s “family?”

-If the patient is under the age of eighteen, the “family” shall include the patient, the patient’s natural or adoptive parent(s) (regardless of whether they live in the home), and the parent(s)’ children, natural or adoptive under the age of eighteen who live in the home.”
+If the patient is under the age of eighteen, the “family” shall include the patient, the patient’s natural or adopted parent(s) (regardless of whether they live in the home), and the parent(s)’ children, natural or adopted under the age of eighteen who live in the home.”